Pranjal001/DLassignment3/README.md

 - predictions_attention (folder) : includes the actual and predicted words as csv file required for the assignement Question 5.b

-- DLA_A3_VANILLA_WANDBattention.ipynb : Wandb implemented file for attention based model. can open and add your Wandb key in the first cell and hypertune parameters on you wandb account(ipynb file).

-- DLA_A3_VANILLA_WANDB.ipynb : Wandb implemented file for Vanilla model. can open and add your Wandb key in the first cell and hypertune parameters on you wandb account (ipynb file).
+- DLA_A3_VANILLA_WANDBattention.ipynb : This file is to locally run the model with manually entering the parameters within the code, This is an ipynb file.(attention based)

+- DLA_A3_VANILLA_WANDB.ipynb : This file is to locally run the model with manually entering the parameters within the code, This is an ipynb file.(vanilla)
+-
 - DLA3_vanilla_train.py : .py file that work with command line arguments(for vanilla model).

 - DLA3_attention_train.py : .py file that work with command line arguments(for attention based model).